Get

 1. Set Realistic Goals

 The first step to training any dog is to set realistic goals.
 If you try to do everything all at once, you will overwhelm your dog and create confusion.
-This will only frustrate you and set back your pet’s progress.
+It will only frustrate you and set back your pet’s progress.

 Instead, keep each training session short and sweet.
 Determine what you want to teach your dog, then break the lesson into more manageable chunks.
 For example, if you want to teach your dog to roll over, you might teach them to stop, sit, lay down, and then roll over.